samuelgozlan/amplitude-dev-center/docs/data/destinations/marketo-static-list-cohort.md

 1. Create a marketing campaign targeted at a cohort of users created on Amplitude
 2. Automate emails from Marketo based on activities tracked in a cohort
 3. Reduce the number of fields in Marketo by syncing cohorts to lists instead of fields

+## Common issues

+### User discrepancies between Amplitude and Marketo

+- Some destinations like Marketo may return a 2XXs response indicating the cohort sync has synced successfully out from Amplitude.
+However sometimes, the 3rd party destination will silently drop users who don't meet their criteria, and this exclusion might not be communicated back to Amplitude.
+To check whether a user was successfully transferred, you can review the CSV file from Amplitude.
+While Amplitude strives to identify cases where users aren't included at third-party platforms by analyzing response codes, fully detecting every instance of silent user exclusion due to technical constraints may not always be achievable.
+If you encounter issues or have queries, check out this [guide](https://help.amplitude.com/hc/en-us/articles/360060055531-Sync-to-third-party-destinations) for more information on how you can investigate and diagnose cohort sync discrepancies in a self-serve manner.